codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Combining-tags--ids-and-classes--continued--c0f8.md

 ### 1) Descendant selector syntax.

-In css, if we want to target the descendants, it's pretty simple, just use a space sign : ` `.
+In CSS, if we want to target the descendants, it's pretty simple, just use a space sign : ` `.

 So if we want to target the li that are descendants of #header-nav, just write: